pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

 ## Comparison of Model Estimates

 Finally, collating all our modelling efforts so far we can see how a number of things evident from the above plots:(i) the global slope parameter on the age term is quite stable across all three models in which it features.
 Similarly for the subject specific slope parameters on each of three individuals displayed.
 The global intercept parameters are pulled towards zero as we can offset more of the outcome effects into the influence of the parental and peer relationships.
 The global effect of parental alcoholism is broadly consistent across the models we fit.

+However, a note of caution - interpreting hierarchical models of this kind can be difficult and the meaning of particular parameters can be skewed depending on the nature of model and scale of which the variables are measured.
+In this notebook we've focused on understanding the implied contrasts in the marginal effects induced in our posterior predictive trajectories, by different input values of our data.
+This is typically the cleanest way to understand what your model has learned about the growth trajectories in question.

 ```{code-cell} ipython3
 az.plot_forest(